carwynteifion/Milestone-Project-3-BD/README.md

   - First Time Visitor Goals

-    - a.
+    a.
 As a first time visitor, I want to understand the site's purpose so I can determine if it is relevant to what I need.

+    b.
+As a first time visitor, I want to create an account so I can share recipes to the site.

+    c.
+As a first time visitor, I want to explore other recipes.

   - Returning Visitor Goals

+    a.
+As a returning visitor, I want to be able to log in quickly and easily.

+    b.
+As a returning visitor, I want to edit my existing recipes.

+    c.
+As a returning visitor, I want to delete a recipe I have previously added to the site.

   - Frequent Visitor Goals

+    a.
+As a frequent visitor, I want to view all the recipes I have uploaded.

 ### Further Testing
 The site has been tested on Chrome, Edge, Firefox and DuckDuckGo on mobile, desktop and tablet devices of varying screen widths.